| William Eaton

 finance and accounting.
 While at Stanford, Eaton also studied classical

+guitar with teacher Charles Ferguson.
 His final project for the business school was the development of a plan

 for the Roberto-Venn School of Luthiery, successor to the Guitar Works, an